gurdiga/repetitor.tsx/README.md

+## Tis is archived

+This has been an interesting toy-project: I’ve learned TS project references, and got to practice many things that I couldn’t at work.
+I’m archiving this to make room for the next one.

 ## The arrangement

 Here I’m trying to come up with a way to put together a whole system, frontend and backend, in a way that makes it understandable and maintainable.